AvnonIdo/asyncawait/README.md

 # AsyncAwait
-The library that ports the async/await functionality into Go!
+The module that ports the async/await functionality into Go!
-## What does this library do?
+## What does this module do?
- AsyncAwait, as its name suggests, adds the async/await functionality you might be familiar with from other langauges such as Javascript, Rust, C# ect.
+ AsyncAwait, as its name suggests, adds the async/await functionality you might be familiar with from other languages such as Javascript, Rust, C# etc.

  ```go
  import (